thaophung/thaophung.github.io/myhome.md

 <!--During my undergraduate, I worked as a research assistant at [Evolving AI Lab][lab].
 I worked with [Anh Nguyen][anh] in [learning to solve symbolic math from visual inputs][project], in which we studied if deep neural networks (DNNs) can learn to extract the meanings behind visual symbols.-->

 Hello!
-I am Thao Phung, a research assistant in Computer Science at Colorado School of Mines.
-I am advised by [Dr. Tom Williams][tom] at the Mines Interactive Robotics Research Lab ([MIRRORLab][mirrorlab]).
-My current research interests include human-robot interaction, augmented reality.
+I am Thao Phung, a research assistant in Computer Science at Colorado School of Mines.<!-- I am advised by [Dr. Tom Williams][tom] at the Mines Interactive Robotics Research Lab ([MIRRORLab][mirrorlab])-->.
+I work as a research assistent at the Mines Interactive Robotics Research Lab ([MIRRORLab][mirrorlab]).
+My current research interests include augmented reality for human-robot interaction and data science.

 ## Education
 - Graduate student in Computer Science, Colorado School of Mines, Current